layilin/SP23-33852/_annotations/book4.md

 [people] 153.525 Palladio.
 Andrea Palladio (1508-1580),  Italian architect.

+[plant] 153.527 wild fig-tree.

+153.530 rood.

 [people] 153.523n Daniel Mathew, Esq (1718-1777) a cousin of Grainger's wife.

-[place] 153.523n Palmyra.
+[place] 153.523n Temple of the Sun at Palmyra.
 Also Tadmur, Tadmor, or Tudmur, ancient city in south-central Syria.

+153.523n cortical part...durable laths for houses.

+153.523n There is a smaller species not quite so beautiful.

 [plant] 154.534 anata.
 See Grainger's footnote.
 Also anatta, anatto. *Bixa orellana*, a low, shrubby tree cultivated in Jamaica.
 Its berries are often used for coloring foods.

+154.537-539 Northern-Ind, a fierce and wily race...with it they paint...face of war.

 [plant] 154.543 granadillas.
 See Grainger's footnote.

-[plant] 155.544 water-lemon.
+154.534n apices.

+154.534n farina.

+154.543n water-lemon, bell-apple, or honeysuckle.

+154.534n viscid.

 [plant] 155.558 coco.